 possible, and just trying to make my way to the next conference or

 meeting, that is really just an excuse to have lots of beer, and

-socialize as much as possible, I have come to recognize a few warning
+socialise as much as possible, I have come to recognise a few warning

 signs that you're really getting near the limit for travel overdose.